adrienchaton/neural_granular_synthesis/codes/README.md

 Generate variable-length interpolations in the grain latent space

 Generate a loop by sampling the embedding with conditioning on the target drum class

+note: the fine-tuned checkpoint is not uploaded due to upload size limits, feel free to ask for it if needed